dancer1325/renovate/docs/usage/config-overview.md

 #### extends

-If you use `extends` within Global config then it's important to note that these are _not_ resolved/expanded during Global config processing and instead are passed through unresolved to be part of Repository config.
+* Global config's `extends`
+  * are NOT resolved/expanded | Global config processing
+  * -- are passed through -- unresolved
-Passing `extends` through to be part of Repository config has two major consequences:
+    * Reason: 🧠 be part of Repository config 🧠
+  * if it's pass -- as part of -- Repository config ->

-- It allows repository users to be able to use `ignorePresets` to ignore all or part of the `extends` presets, and
+    * if repository users want to ignore ALL OR part of the `extends` presets -> use `ignorePresets`
-- Presets defined within `extends` in Global config will take _higher_ precedence that "regular" Global config, because it's resolved later
+    * presets | Global's `extends` config's precedence > "regular" Global config's precedence

 ### Using a centralized config

+* TODO:
 Using "centralized" configs through Renovate presets is important in order to be able to:

 - Save time by not repeating yourself in every repo with the same config, and